JuanSE0/MultiplayerMetaAvatar/README.md

 Import Oculus Integration and create an App ID for your app on the Oculus developer dashboard with the adequate permissions for avatar use (guide [here](https://developer.oculus.com/documentation/unity/meta-avatars-app-config/))

-Put the App IDs into the required fields (from the menus -> Oculus/
+Put the App IDs into the required fields (from the menus -> Oculus/Platform/Edit settings)

 Install Photon PUN 2 - Free, create an App in the website and enter the app id when asked